Important note about this page

 Timber means trees that will produce forest products of value, including, but not limited to, logs, bolts, pulpwood, posts, poles, cordwood, lumber and decorative material.

 Commissioner must approve appraised value of timber and sale of land.
 [Minn.
 Stat., sec.
 282.01, subd.
 3 ]

 Parcel bordering on or adjacent to meandered lakes and other public waters and watercourses.

-Waterfront of 150 feet or less requires commissioner's approval.
-Waterfront of more than 150 feet is withdrawn from sale; however, a county is permitted to sell such property upon written authorization from the commissioner of natural resources.
+Commissioner must approve sale of parcel with waterfront of 150 feet or less.
+Parcel with waterfront of more than 150 feet is withdrawn from sale; however, a county is permitted to sell such property upon written authorization from the commissioner of natural resources.
 [Minn.
 Stat., sec.
 282.018, subd.
-1]
+1 ]

 Nonforested Marginal Land and Wetland

 Lands and wetlands identified by the Board of Water and Soil Resources (BWSR) or federal agencies, often using Army Corps of Engineers manual.

 Withdrawn from sale unless notice of existence of nonforested marginal land or wetland is provided to prospective purchasers and deed contains restrictive covenant that precludes enrollment in state conservation program (unless platted subdivision or conveyance is to correct errors in legal descriptions).
 [Minn.
 Stat., secs.
 103F.535] and 282.018, subd.
 2 ]